sqlfluff/sqlfluff/CONTRIBUTING.md

 ```

 > NB: The `cov-init` task clears the previous test results, the `py36` environment
-> generates the results for tests in that python version and the `cov-report-nobt`
+> generates the results for tests in that Python version and the `cov-report-nobt`
-> environment actually reports those results out to you (excluding dbt).
+> environment reports those results out to you (excluding dbt).

 To run the dbt-related tests you will have to explicitly include these tests: